FCS vs Futures — Compatibility & Performance Guide

 Feel in the water

-Because the base is split across two plugs:
+Because the base is split across two tabs:

 • Slightly more flex sensation